 - Good capacity on your freshwater and waste tanks

-- Gas heating if you’re using the van during winter (gas is best if you need it also for cooking)
+- Campervan or motorhome heating if you’re using the van during winter (gas is best if you need it also for cooking)

 - Efficient lighting (LED)

 Let’s look at those in closer details below:

 This was the only thing we bought with us when we collected the motorhome- we knew how important it would be.
 Both of us use our laptops on a daily basis and you need proper power to be able to recharge the laptop batteries.